OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 In the **Username** field, type ``oneadmin``.
 In the **Password** field, enter the password you defined for the OpenNebula user in :ref:`Step 4.2 <Step 4.2>`.

-FireEdge should display the Dashboard:
+Sunstone should display the Dashboard:

 .. image:: /images/6.10-sunstone_dashboard.png
     :align: center